scitime/scitime/contribute.md

-The preferred way to contribute to sciti;e is to fork the main repository on GitHub, then submit a “pull request” (PR) - as done for sklearn contributions:
+The preferred way to contribute to scitime is to fork the main repository on GitHub, then submit a “pull request” (PR) - as done for scikit-learn contributions:

 - Create an account on GitHub if you do not already have one.
 - Fork the project repository: click on the ‘Fork’ button near the top of the page.
 This creates a copy of the code under your account on the GitHub user account.